The LSC carries out baby circumcisions at its practice in East London from the East London Mosque’s flagship centre, the Maryam Centre.

 - Sexually transmitted diseases (STD)

-- Phimosis, a condition in uncircumcised males that makes foreskin retraction impossible
+- Phimosis, a condition sometimes observed in uncircumcised males which makes full and free retraction of foreskin impossible